Find Grad Schools

 68 Yearly Graduations

 Hunter College comes in at #2 on our list of the most popular colleges offering master's degrees in urban affairs.
 Roughly 24,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 68 people received their master's degree in urban affairs from Hunter.
-Around 39% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+Of these students, 68% were women and 38% were members of underrepresented racial-ethnic groups.

 #3